 How Long to Stay in the Peak District

-I mentioned earlier that you could easily spend weeks in the Peak District, discovering all that there is to see and do.
+You could easily spend weeks in the Peak District, discovering all that there is to see and do.
 But most of you will only have a few days, so you will need to pick out the things that stand out to you and build your itinerary around that.

 Where to Stay in the Peak District